Kinetics of phase separation in thermally isolated critical binary fluids: Summary and Discussion

 In summary, the KO-LBM theory of spinodal decomposition in binary fluids was generalized to model experimental scenarios in which the fluid is quenched by changing the pressure and the subsequent phase separation occurs adiabatically.

-The central idea of the approach here was that the coarse-grained free energy, $\calF\conc$, which governs the time evolution of the slowest modes, is constructed in a manner that creates a natural split in the degrees of freedom of the system.
-Those fast degrees of freedom that have been integrated out contribute to $\calF\conc$, but also to a free energy, $F_r$, that is independent of the configuration $\conc$ of the slow modes.
+The central idea of the approach here is that the coarse-grained free energy, $\calF$, which governs the time evolution of the slowest modes, is constructed in a manner that creates a natural split in the degrees of freedom of the system.
+Those fast degrees of freedom that have been integrated out contribute to $\calF$, but also to a free energy, $F_r$, that is independent of the configuration of the slow modes.
 It was shown that the fast degrees of freedom, through $F_r$, are able to act as a thermal reservoir for the slow modes.
-Any global constraint though, such as constant energy or entropy, indirectly relates the state of the reservoir, and thus its temperature, to the particular state $\conc$ of the slow modes.
+Any global constraint though, such as constant energy or entropy, indirectly relates the state of the reservoir, and thus its temperature, to the particular state of the slow modes.
 However, it was argued that these states need be related only in an average sense.
 With that approximation, an equation of motion for the average reservoir temperature was derived, it playing the same role as the assumed constant global system temperature in previous isothermal theories of decomposition.

+In other words, if in a system there exists degrees of freedom that are able to sample their accessible states on timescales smaller than the characteristic change of the slower degrees of freedom, then these fast degrees of freedom can act as a reservoir to the slow ones.
+This model of nonequilibrium processes has become a common one.\cite{kurchan05,mosgaard13,bouchbinder13}

 The extension of the isothermal theories of KO and LBM to adiabatic conditions then consisted of: this equation of motion for the reservoir temperature; estimates for various reservoir thermodynamic derivatives, such as the heat capacity, which appear in the temperature equation; and a specification of a temperature dependent coarse-grained free energy.

 This ``adiabatic'' theory was then applied to an on-critical mixture of 3MP+NE.
 It was shown that the temperature change during decomposition is appreciable and accelerates the coarsening.
 The adiabatic and previous isothermal theories were then compared quantitatively, with no adjustable parameters, with data of Bailey and Cannell on 3MP+NE for the structure factor at various times during the early stage of decomposition.
 It was shown that there is a definite lack of agreement between the data and previous theory for the structure factor peak height, and that the adiabatic theory accounts for a substantial amount of this difference.
 The adiabatic theory also improves the agreement with experiment for the wavevector, $q_m$, of the structure factor peak.
 Differences between theory and experiment though indicate that the adiabatic theory may still be underestimating the effects of temperature changes during decomposition for 3MP+NE.
 Further research is needed to determine the cause.